Air of Authority - A History of RAF Organisation

 No 11 Group Modification Centre

-This was formed at Odiham on 1 December 1954, moving to Leconfield on 10 March 1956 , where it was redesignated No 1 Fighter Command Modification Centre on 11 March 1957.
+This was formed at Odiham on 1 December 1954, under the functional control of HQ Fighter Command and administrative control of No 11 Group.
+It moved to Leconfield on 10 March 1956 , where it was redesignated No 1 Fighter Command Modification Centre on 11 March 1957.

 No 12 Group Modification Centre

-This was formed at Horsham St Faith on 1 December 1954, where it was redesignated No 2 Fighter Command Modification Centre on 11 March 1957.
+This was formed at Horsham St Faith on 1 December 1954, under the functional control of HQ Fighter Command and administrative control of No 11 Group.
+It moved to North Weald and was redesignated No 2 Fighter Command Modification Centre on 11 March 1957.

 Parachute Servicing Unit